This is not going to end like you think.

 Ok, so obviously there’s a lot of SPOILERS coming your way, however… If you are looking for the entire movie narration, this is not the review you’re looking for.
 This is only going to make some sense if you’ve seen the movie.
 Although I won’t come out and say the outcome out right, I will discuss the consequence and that is enough for most SW fans to deduce the storyline.
 Stop reading, go see the film, come back.

 Since I’ve already told you to go see the film, you can probably guess that I believe this is a film that’s worth seeing in a theatre.
-Yes, damn right it is.
-It is not perfect and some things work better than others but there are so many nods both little and huge that will be brain candy to the fandom that you’d be denying yourself an experience.
-That’s not to say that the overall plot is not worth your time – it is.
+Well… It is not perfect and some things work better than others but there are so many nods both little and huge that some will be brain candy to the fandom while some will be annoying when they don’t go anywhere.
+The overall plot might be worth your time.
 That being said, you do need to leave the jaded critic behind.
 Not to say that a critic won’t enjoy it, but there’s so much pluses of seeing this as a fan.

 Not everything lands.
 The plot device this time is literally survival.
 The Resistance is being hunted towards extinction.
 There’s some sort of a plan that challenges the status quo, and gets stopped in the freaking middle when it goes awry to never complete.
 The Rebellion literally seems conflicted because they don’t talk/trust each other.
 Newcomer Admiral Holdo (Laura Dern) doesn’t trust Commander/Captain Poe Dameron therefore she tells him nothing.
 Poe doesn’t trust Admiral Holdo therefore he acts on his own.
 Holdo and Dameron could have talked to each other openly and avoided unnecessary (and costly) conflict.
 The First Order side doesn’t do better.

 And perhaps that’s what my calculating cold heart cringed at the most.
 The tactical decisions in this movie seem to be desperate on the Resistance side and relying on pure brute force on the First Order.
 Don’t expect any Thrawn-level strategies.
 Even Vader was more calculating by the time that he was in command of the Executor than any of the villains in this one.
 That being said, Luke does make a huge gamble that pays off.
-The Jedi Master does have some badass moments in this one that will have you cheering.
+The Jedi Master does have some badass moments in this one although they do go over the top sometimes.

 Jedi wise, everything you think about the Jedi order is challenged.
 Sometimes that comes from Rey, sometimes from Kylo/Ben and even sometimes from Luke himself.
 Not to mention someone else that I honestly did NOT expected to appear.
 It’s a good thing, though.
 The Jedi were not infallible, and even the best intentions do not result in the best outcomes.